SheilaCastilho/DELA-Project/README.md

 # DELA-Project
 DELA stands for Document-level machinE transLation evAlaution.

+DELA CORPUS
-The corpos is segmented by sentence (checked mannually).
+The corpus is segmented by sentence (checked mannually).
 The issues tagged here are issues that would occur in a translation from English into Brazilian Portuguese when no context information is given.
 Issues that are solved within the single sentence are not tagged.

 The issues tagged are:
 Ellipsis